Grayton Beach Guide: Meet One of 30As Top Beach Towns

 Populated with small cottages and a mix of shops and galleries, Grayton Beach is also home to welcoming and fun-loving locals.
 So much so, the town’s unofficial slogan is “Nice dogs, strange people.”
 And these people help make Grayton Beach one of the funkiest beach towns in the Florida panhandle.

 Grayton Beach Guide: What to Do

-Most of the town resides inside Grayton Beach State Park, providing guests a blend of natural forest area and white-sand beaches.
+Most of the town resides inside Grayton Beach State Park, providing guests a blend of forest area and white-sand beaches.
 First, obtain a permit and take a four-wheel drive on the beach.
 Grayton Beach is the only beach in 30A that allows four-wheelers.
 Or rent a bike and ride through the entire area.
 For more bike riding options, check out the best South Walton bike trails.